August 18, 2025

 Estate Taxes

 Estate tax is a tax based on the fair market value (FMV) of all assets (property) owned and controlled by an individual that has died (decedent).
-This value is known as the gross estate.
-The value of the gross estate needs to be determined as of the date of death, or use an alternate valuation date that will allow the value to be determined six months following the date of death.
+This total value of all assets is known as the gross estate.
+The value of the gross estate needs to be determined as of either the date of death, or an alternate valuation date that will allow the value to be determined six months following the date of death.
 A formal appraisal of all assets is the best and most accurate method for determining the value of the gross estate.
-Appraisal should be of assets including, but not limited to:
+Appraisal should be of all assets including, but not limited to:

-- Improvements to the property, including but not limited to: timber on the stump, groves, orchards, vines, etc.; wells, fences, tiling, etc.
+3. Improvements to the property, including, but not limited to, timber on the stump, groves, orchards, vines, etc.; wells, fences, tiling, etc.

-- Cash assets, such as cash accounts, investments and the like.
+6. Cash assets, such as cash accounts, investments and similar.

 Once the gross estate value is determined, deductions may be used to determine the taxable value of the estate.
 Deductions to the gross estate may include, but are not limited to, any debt that is still held by the estate and must be paid, funeral expenses, administrative expenses, any marital deduction(s) for assets that are transferred to a surviving spouse, contributions to a qualified charity, and the unified estate and gift tax credit known as the unified credit.
-The lifetime exclusion amounts for the years 2021 – 2024 can be found in Table 1.
+The lifetime exclusion amounts for the years 2024 through 2026, and beyond, can be found in Table 1.

 Once the net estate value is determined, all deductions and exclusions should be applied to determine the taxable value of the estate.
 If no tax is due, an Estate Tax Return (IRS Form 706) is not required to be filed within nine months of the date of death, unless there is a desire to make the Portability Election of the unused spouse’s estate tax exemption.